DevSecTop/TF-via-PR/README.md

 - Run multiple TF commands in a matrix strategy for parallel provisioning of resources across different workspaces or directories.
 </details>

-<details><summary>Speed up workflow by caching TF module plugins and substituting input variables.</summary>
+<details><summary>Reuse TF plan file, cache TF module plugins and dynamically substitute input variables.</summary>

+- Store TF plan file as a repository artifact for later reference or for use in subsequent TF `apply` or `destroy` commands.
 - Use ".terraform.lock.hcl" file ([which should be included in version control](https://developer.hashicorp.com/terraform/language/files/dependency-lock#:~:text=include%20this%20file%20in%20your%20version%20control)) to cache TF plugins and associated dependencies for faster subsequent workflow runs.
 - A number of input parameters can be substituted in the parsed command, such as: workspace, var-file and backend-config pre/suffixes.
 </details>